jenkinsci/loadninja-plugin/README.md

 LoadNinja is a cloud-based load testing and performance testing platform for web applications.
 It helps developers, QA teams, and performance engineers check if their web servers sustain a massive load and if the servers are robust and scalable.

-## Prepare to run LoadNinja tests

-To start using LoadNinja in your Jenkins builds:

-* Install this plugin.
-* Allow your Jenkins instance to access your LoadNinja account.
-To do that, go to **System > Global Credentials**, and specify the credentials of your LoadNinja account there.

 ## Configure your build

 1. In Jenkins, select a job for LoadNinja tests and click **Configure**.